gnemtsov/ab-app2/README.md

 ## Architecture

-Architecture is similar to the table architecture.
-The frontend "knows" only the form's endpoint.
-It uses a GET request to get the form's configuration, data and validation functions.
-It uses a POST request to send user data to the backend.

 On the backend, there is a corresponding .json file for each form.
 This file holds fields descriptions.
 On the frontend, this data goes into fields property of the table component.
 There is also a .sql file for some forms which holds the query for fetching data for the form fields from a database.

 The backend is responsible for building form config and sending it to the frontend.
-It is also responsible for accepting POST requests, validating data and putting it into the database.
+It is also responsible for accepting GraphQL mutations, validating data and putting changes into the database.

-The frontend has two React components: a high order component (HOC) and a core form component.

-HOC is responsible for fetching form data from the backend and sending user data back - submission of the form.
-The core component is responsible for rendering and validation.
+The frontend is responsible for fetching form data from the backend and sending user data back - submission of the form.
+It also handles client-side validation.

 ![Forms architecture](architecture-Forms-AppSync.png)

 ## Validation

-Validation is a very important feature because user experience depends on it a lot.
+Validation is a very important feature.

 AB-APP implements realtime validation as user types:
 ![Live validation](validation.gif)

 There is a library of validation functions on the backend.
 When you configure form fields in the .json file you may put an array of validators functions names which you want to use with this field.

-Some validators will be added in the fields configs automatically by fetching and parsing the corresponding column types from the database.
+Some validators will be added in the fields configs implicitly by fetching and parsing the corresponding column types from the database.

 All validators functions bodies are stored on the backend and they are passed to the frontend as strings.
 On the frontend, these functions are recreated using `new Function()` constructor which allows to create functions dynamically.